Selling Your Indie Game Online: The Complete Guide

 Even though the revenue splits are more in your favor, the net profit may not allow you to do more than break even.

-How To Sell Indie Games on Your Website
+Selling Indie Games On Your Website

-Pros and Cons of Using your eCommerce Business as Your Platform
+Pros and Cons of Using Your eCommerce Business as Your Platform

 Having complete control of your game’s development and publishing journey means you’ll have a unique set of advantages and challenges.
-Let’s take a look at what selling games using your own website means:

 You can customize your website to showcase your game as optimally as possible.